idiap/Factual-Reporting-and-Political-Bias-Web-Interactions/README.md

 |hawarnews.org|syria|far left|low|total oppression|news agency|medium traffic|low credibility|
 |...||||||||

-In this repo we also release the script to scrape [mediabiasfactcheck.com](https://mediabiasfactcheck.com) to generate a more up-to-date version of the datasets when needed:
+In this repo we also release the script we used to scrape [mediabiasfactcheck.com](https://mediabiasfactcheck.com) so that it can be used to generate a more up-to-date version of the datasets when needed, as follows:
 1. Make sure you have the required packages first with `pip install -r requirements.txt`, then
 1. Run `python scrape_mbfc.py` to scrape again the webpage and generate a more up-to-date version of `data/mbfc_raw.csv` (a timestamp will be added at the end of the name to prevent overwriting the original previous versions).
 2. Run `python create_dataset.py -i data/mbfc_raw.csv -o data/news_media_bias_and_factuality-new.csv` to create the new version of the dataset described in the paper (`data/news_media_bias_and_factuality-new.csv`).